phueb/Ludwig/README.md

 * numpy==1.17.5
 * gensim==4.1.2

-## Documentation
+## Overview

-Information about how the system was setup and works behind-the-scenes can be found at [https://docs.philhuebner.com/ludwig](https://docs.philhuebner.com/ludwig).
+`ludwig` implements both server-side and client-side logic.
+That means that `ludwig` is both used:
+ 1. by the user to submit jobs to workers, and
+ 2. by each worker to watch for job submissions, manage the job queue, and run jobs.

+Client-side, a user invokes the `ludwig` command to submit jobs.
+On each worker, file-watchers that are part of the `ludwig` package watch for uploaded job instructions, and save instructions to a job queue.

+For an illustration, consider the flowchart below.
+Notice that each worker has its own (independent) file-watcher and job queue.

 <div align="center">
  <img src="images/ludwig_flowchart.jpg">
 </div>

+## Documentation

+Information about how the system was setup and works behind-the-scenes can be found at [https://docs.philhuebner.com/ludwig](https://docs.philhuebner.com/ludwig).

 ## Requirements & Installation